All about Closure of Companies

 To get the “Dormant” status, a form MSC-1 application must be submitted.

 The directors should be given special permission to apply for dormant status by passing a special resolution.
-Therefore, in order to file a special resolution, we must submit E-form MGT-14 to the ROC.
+Therefore, we must submit E-form MGT-14 to the ROC to file a special resolution.

-After taking into account the application submitted in Form MSC-1, the Registrar shall issue a certificate in Form MSC-2 approving the status of a Dormant Company.
+After considering the application submitted in Form MSC-1, the Registrar shall issue a certificate in Form MSC-2 approving the status of a Dormant Company.

 Benefits of requesting “Dormant Status”

-A defunct business faces less of a compliance burden, which brings down maintenance costs.
+A defunct business faces less compliance burden, bringing down maintenance costs.

 The following requirements are not required of “Dormant Companies”:

-- for their financial statements to have cash flow statements.
+- Their financial statements should have cash flow statements.

 - These businesses do not demand that the auditors rotate.